Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

 <p>Now our file partition is ready.
 If you are using Puppy Linux , just click the file from GUI and it will be mounted like any partition would.
-You are using any other distro of Linux, you would have to mount it using `mount` command.</p>
+You are using any other distro of Linux, you would have to mount it using <code>mount</code> command.</p>

 </section>
 <section>